ericandrewlewis/double-ajax-request-in-the-browser/README.md

 Open `http://localhost:3000` in your browser.

-The HTML page that loads triggers a single ajax call by calling `$.ajax('http://localhost:3000/some-route')`
+The HTML page that loads triggers a single ajax call by calling `$.ajax('http://localhost:3000/ajax-route')`

-Open your DevTools Network pane and you'll see a single AJAX network request.
-However, after 121 seconds, you'll see in the server log, that a duplicate network request is handled by the Express server.
-Perhaps this request is issued by the browser?
+Open your DevTools Network pane and you'll see a single AJAX network request that took 6 seconds and failed.

-If you issue a request via curl a la <code>curl http://localhost:3000/some-route</code> the request is not duplicated.
+If you issue a request via curl a la <code>curl http://localhost:3000/ajax-route</code> the request is not duplicated.